Canada-Singapore relations

 Bilateral relations

 Canada was one of the first countries to establish diplomatic ties with Singapore since it became fully independent in 1965.
-Since then, Singapore has become one of our most important strategic partners in Southeast Asia, with whom we share common values and interests.
+Since then, Singapore has become one of Canada’s most important strategic partners in Southeast Asia, with whom we share common values and interests.
 Bilateral relations between Canada and Singapore are wide-ranging, and characterized by cooperation in several areas, including: trade and investment, security and defence, environmental sustainability, culture and arts, education, science and technology, and innovation.

 Canada and Singapore are committed to addressing the effects of climate change and continue to collaborate within the UN Framework Convention on Climate Change.
 In May 2013, Singapore was admitted as an Arctic Council observer state with Canadian support.
 In November 2021, Singapore joined the Powering Past Coal Alliance which Canada co-leads.